In part 1 of the Ultimate guide to On-page optimization we discussed how to deal with the technical aspects of SEO for ecommerce.

 - Your social media profiles

-This is everything that you need to know for on page optimization for ecommerce when it comes to content.
+This is everything that you need to know about ecommerce content optimization.

 Martin Zhel is an inbound marketing expert and Founder of Orior Creative.
 He specializes in SEO, content marketing & conversion rate optimization.